Horace Walpole: Early parliamentary career: 1741–1754

 In late 1745 Walpole and Gray resumed their friendship.
 Also that year the Jacobite Rising began.
 The position of Walpole was the fruit of his father's support for the Hanoverian dynasty and he knew that he was in danger:

 "Now comes the Pretender's boy, and promises all my comfortable apartments in the Exchequer and Custom House to some forlorn Irish peer, who chooses to remove his pride and poverty out of some large old unfurnished gallery at St. Germain's.
 Why really, Mr. Montagu, this is not pleasant!
 I shall wonderfully dislike being a loyal sufferer in a threadbare coat, and shivering in an antechamber at Hanover, or reduced to teach Latin and English to the young princes at Copenhagen".

+In November 1749, Walpole was robbed at gunpoint by notorious highwaymen James MacLaine and William Plunkett.
+He wrote of the event:

+"One night, in the beginning of November 1749, as I was returning from Holland House by moonlight, about ten o'clock, I was attacked by two highwaymen in Hyde Park, and the pistol of one of them going off accidentally, raised the skin under my eye, left some marks of shot in my face, and stunned me.
+The ball went through the top of the chariot, and if I had sat an inch nearer to the left side, must have gone through my head."